-King City is situated in the greater Tualatin River Drainage Basin, which forms the foundation for surface and subsurface hydrologic systems in the King City URA.
+King City is situated in the greater Tualatin River Drainage Basin, which forms the foundation for surface and subsurface hydrologic systems in and around the King City URA.
 The basin headwaters emanate from the Coast Range foothills, dominated by a basalt bedrock foundation.
-Lower elevation portions of the basin flow through Willamette Valley floodplains.
-King City is situated at the transition between the Middle Tualatin Subwatershed Basin and the Lower Tualatin Subwatershed Basin as illustrated in Figure 4.
+Lower elevation portions of the basin east of the foothills flow through Willamette Valley floodplains, eventually flowing into the Willamette River.
+King City is situated at the transition between the Middle Tualatin Sub-watershed Basin and the Lower Tualatin Sub-watershed Basin as illustrated in Figure 4.